nidhaloff/igel/docs/README.rst

 ###################################

 A **RESTful** implementation:
-This example was done using a pre-trained model (created by running ``igel init --target sick -type classification``) on the `Indian Diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` under examples/data.
+This example uses a pre-trained model (created by running ``igel init --target sick -type classification``) on the `Indian Diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` under examples/data.
 The headers of the columns in the original CSV dataset are ‘preg’, ‘plas’, ‘pres’, ‘skin’, ‘test’, ‘mass’, ‘pedi’ and ‘age’.

 **CURL:**

-- Post with single entry for each predictor
+- POST with single entry for each predictor

 .. code-block:: console